What do I do several years before retirement?

 - Notify your supervisor in writing of the date that you plan to retire from Shepherd.

-- Complete and return your retirement application packet to the company with which you have your retirement plan (TIAA-CREF, etc.).
+- Complete and return your retirement application packet to the company with which you have your retirement plan (TIAA, etc.).

 - Re-enroll for all PEIA benefits.
-Benefits do not automatically continue into retirement unless you complete the Retired Employee Enrollment Form.
-Contact the Human Resources Office to complete the form during the calendar month of your retirement or the two following calendar months.
+Benefits do not automatically continue into retirement unless you complete the Retired Employee Enrollment forms.
+Contact the Office of Human Resources to complete the required PEIA forms.
+If an employee wants to change plans prior to retirement, the change must be made during the open enrollment period preceding retirement.
 See PEIA’s web site for the Medicare Advantage Plan Booklet.

-- If you (staff) have annual leave accrued, the HR staff will calculate how much annual leave will be “cashed out” when you leave.
+- If you have annual leave accrued, the HR staff will calculate how much annual leave will be cashed out when you leave.

 - For staff who have been continuously covered by PEIA since before July 1, 1988, their additional coverage is calculated as follows: